stacks-network/docs/_develop/app-rankings.md

 ## Final Results

-The final results are determined by taking the average Theta values of the app’s scores and combine it with a history score.
+The final results are determined by taking the average Theta values of the app’s scores and combining that value with a history score.
 App mining weighs past results of the program alongside new results to track improvements and give weight to each months rankings.

-Apps that have been in the program for a month consider 25% history score (score last round) and 75% their average score this month.
+Apps that have been in the program for a month take into account a 25% history score from their score last round and 75% of their average score this month.
 Here is the equation that is used:

 `if(Score last round=0, New Average Score, (0.75*New average score+0.25*Score last round))`